varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Lather, rinse, repeat!__

 Now, you can make your patch again and re-upload it!
 Wait for the review and repeat the procedure until the reviewer marks your patch with "accepted_commit-now" status.
 You will receive an e-mail notification about it.
-This indicates that the patch will be incorporated into the source code located on git.gnome.org. __Congragulations, you have now successfully made your first GNOME contribution!__
+This indicates that the patch will be incorporated into the source code located on git.gnome.org. __Congratulations, you have now successfully made your first GNOME contribution!__

 __Testing your patch__